 - Uberflip or Mention for content marketing

 - CartoDB or MongoDB give great weekly demos of their solution

-They have one thing in common, great execution for promotion and great content.
-No surprise that webinars have become their main source of leads.
+They all have two things in common: solid promotion and great contnet.
+It's no surprise that webinars have become their main source for leads.